seandjones92/Aria-Config-Docker-Lab/README.md

 ## Setup

-To get started download the `*.tar.gz` installable for el9 and place it in root of the project.
+To get started download the `*.tar` installable for el9 and place it in root of the project.
 Then run the `prep.sh` script.
 This will unpack the installer tar into the proper locations and will build an `.env` file for docker.
 Once that is completed run `docker compose up -d`.
 After the containers are started it will take about 2 minutes for first time bootstrapping to complete.

 ## Factory reset